-He caught up with her easily.
-Watched as her mood lightened as they walked in the cool night air.
-She's been cooped up too much, he thought guiltily.
+He caught up with her easily and was happy to see her mood lighten as they walked in the cool night air.
+She's been cooped up too much.

 They walked for hours.
 He worried that she was overdoing it, but she didn't seem at all tired.
 And she seemed to be enjoying the night as much as he was.